 Myth: Lightning never strikes the same place twice.

-Fact: False…an example would be the Empire State Building, which is struck by lightning many times every year.
+Fact: Lightning can strike the same place more than once.
+For example, the Empire State Building is struck by lightning many times every year.

 Myth: Lightning cannot strike from very far away.